Vpekdas/so_long/README.md

 ## Credits

-So_Long was created with love and dedication by [Your Name].
+So_Long was created with love and dedication by Volkan PEKDAS.
 Special thanks to the following individuals for their contributions, support, and inspiration:

 - [Contributor 1]: Insert description of contribution or support.
 - [Contributor 2]: Insert description of contribution or support.
 - [Contributor 3]: Insert description of contribution or support.

-We would also like to extend our gratitude to the community at Ecole 42 and the developers of any libraries or resources used in the creation of this game.